AdrKacz/scaling-broccoli/STORE_PRESENCE.md

 - You can now challenge yourself once a day!

 ## App name
-Rainbow Rush
+Matchy Matchy
-> Rainbow Rush Arcade for the Apple Store
+> Matchy Matchy Arcade for the Apple Store in U.S. and Canada (active claim)

 ## Subtitle
 Tap to match, keep pace